mattrglobal/oidc-client-bound-assertions-spec/spec.md

 OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.
 It enables relying parties to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User.

-In typical deployments of OpenID Connect today to be able to exercise the identity an End-User has with an OpenID Provider with a relying party, the relying party must be in direct contact with the provider.
-This constraint causes issues such as  [relying party tracking](https://github.com/WICG/WebID#the-rp-tracking-problem).
+In typical deployments of OpenID Connect today, in order for an OpenID Provider (OP) to be able to exercise the identity an End-User has with a Relying Party (RP), the RP must be in direct contact with the OP.
+This constraint causes issues such as [RP tracking](https://github.com/WICG/WebID#the-rp-tracking-problem).

+This specification defines how an OP can be extended to provide a set of claims to an RP of which that RP controls and may present (now acting as an OP) onward to other RPs.
+This specification will introduce the roles of a Credential Issuer (OP), a Holder (RP and OP) and a Verifier (RP).

-This specification defines how the OpenID Connect protocol can be extended so that a supporting Client can obtain a credential on-behalf of an End-User.
-Where a credential is defined as an assertion about the End-User which is bound to the Client in an authenticatable manner based on public/private key cryptography.
-This feature then enables the Client to onward present the credential to other relying parties whilst authenticating the established binding to the assertion.
+Additionally, the term Credential will be introduced, which is defined as a set of claims about the End-User which is cryptographically bound to the Holder in an authenticatable manner based on public/private key cryptography.
+This feature then enables the Holder (OP) to present the Credential (set of claims) to Verifiers (RPs) whilst authenticating and proving control over the Credential (set of claims).

+To reiterate, this specification defines a protocol where a Credential Issuer (OP) may provide a Credential (set of claims) to a Holder (acting as a RP) of which that Holder (acting as an OP) controls and may present onward to Verifiers (RPs).

+Note that the protocol for a Holder to present a Credential to a Verifier is outside the scope of this specification.

 ## Requirements Notation and Conventions